stanislavlevin/bind9/bind/doc/arm/reference.rst

 ``include`` Statement Definition and Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``include`` statement inserts the specified file (or files if a valid glob
-expression is detected) at the point where the ``include`` statement is
+The ``include`` statement inserts the specified file at the point where the
-encountered.
-The ``include`` statement facilitates the administration of
+``include`` statement is encountered.
+The ``include`` statement facilitates
-configuration files by permitting the reading or writing of some things but not
+the administration of configuration files by permitting the reading or
-others.
-For example, the statement could include private keys that are readable
+writing of some things but not others.
+For example, the statement could
-only by the name server.
+include private keys that are readable only by the name server.

 .. _key_grammar: